 We cannot ship Crabapples to ID

-Chestnut Crabapple Now Available
+Chestnut Crabapple Sold Out

 The Chestnut Crabapple is a heavily blooming large fruited crabapple.
 The fruit is large enough to eat out of hand with a sweet rich apple flavor.
 The fruit is a russeted orange red over a golden yellow background.
 The fruit is very good for apple sauce and cider.

 Plenty of beautiful flowers for your bees and plenty of good apples to boot, what more could you ask for!

 The Geneva Crabapple is a wonderful Crabapple.
 It is decorative with its mahogany red foliage follows a tremendous bright pink bloom.
 The ripe fruit is large for a crabapple and has a red skin with red flesh surrounding a white core.
 The fruit ripens in September and October and is very tart.
 Pressed for cider it is a high acid, low sugar juice that gives a complexity to sweeter cider blends.
 It is a good choice for red cider

 It is a seedling of Niedzweckyana Crabapple and was selected at the Ottawa Experiment Station in Ottawa New York.

 It ripens early but is a great component in a wildlife planting.
 It is partially self fertile but needs a pollinator to be fully productive.

 Hewes Crabapple Sold Out Join Our Wait List